The Baptism of Children

 - We are born again as children of God.

-- You come to Mass on Sundays.
+- You come to Mass on Sunday.

 - You teach your child to pray.

-- You teach your child the beliefs of the Catholic faith and how to lead a good Christian life
+- You teach your child the beliefs of the Catholic faith and how to lead a good Christian life and practise that faith.

-There are a number of things you need to do before the Baptism.
+There are a number of things you need to do before the Baptism:

 - See the priest for a baptism application form and to arrange to attend a baptism preparation session – 1 hour on a weekday evening.
-You can attend the session before the child is born, if you wish.
+You can attend the session before the child is born, if you wish;

 - Choose godparents – normally one or two.
 At least one godparent must be a practising Catholic aged 16 or more.